 Targeting companies with large markets, sustainable competitive advantages and strong price momentum, the Large Cap Growth Fund seeks to harness the return potential of America’s fastest growing companies.

 - Experienced portfolio manager Giri Devulapally is supported by five dedicated growth analysts.

 - Style-pure large cap growth strategy that uses Russell 1000 Growth Index a fundamental, bottom-up approach to identify companies with strong growth potential.

-- Top-decile performance, information ratio, and batting average over the 10-year period.1
+- Top-quintile performance, information ratio, and batting average over the 10-year period.1